Don’t Sabotage Your Brand

 This event was disappointing.
 Would I get a $20 gift card to the company that I visit more than my own mother?
 Yes.
 Was this event inspiring?
 Far from it.
 As far as I could tell, this was something that Starbucks had put on their calendars and then just forgotten about until the day before.
 There was no signage, no decoration, no organized lines, little to no crowd control.
 Around me, people were getting antsy, becoming increasingly frustrated by all of the people cutting in line.
 Only the first 1000 people would receive a gift card, and there was no telling what spot in line you were.
 What does 1000 people look like anyway?
 Could you be completely wasting your time in this line?
 Maybe.

 Finally, when I reached the front of the line, someone adorned with a Starbucks apron was handing each person a small envelope and giving a fist bump.
-With the reward in hand, five other baristas smiled, said, “Happy holidays!”, and then it was all over.
-There was no celebrity awaiting me at the end to take a selfie with me.
+With the reward in hand, five other baristas smiled, said, “Happy holidays!” and then it was all over.
+There was no celebrity waiting for me at the end to take a selfie with.
 There was a generic gift card inside of the envelope, accompanied by a holiday message, and instructions to share some caffeinated joy with others.
 Maybe my expectations were too high, but I have always loved Starbucks’ brand.
 I hoped for a specially designed gift card; I hoped for a small cup of coffee to keep me warm during my wait; I hoped for an experience, not just a giveaway.

 Your Brand Can’t Always Save You